-You must specify the first and the last point on the line and the number of discrete points on the line.
+The line is defined by defining a polyline in the horizontal domain.
+The polyline is given by a number of geo-referenced points.
+A minimum of two points is required.
+The polyline is composed of a sequence of line segments.
+The line segments are straight lines between two successive points.
 The geographical coordinates are taken from the dialog or from a file.
-The file format is an ascii file with three space separated items for each of the two points on separate lines.
-The first two items must be floats (real numbers) for the x- and y-coordinate.
-For 2D field data the third item is unused (but must be specified).
-If the file contains information for more than two points (more than two lines) the information for the first two points will be used.
+The file format is an ascii file with three space separated items for each of the points on separate lines.
+The first two items must be floats (real numbers) for the x- and y-coordinate (Easting and Northing or Longitude and Latitude).
+The third item is unused (but must be specified).